 All F-1 and J-1 students and scholars must report to their assigned School of Law program DSO upon arrival.
-At the beginning of each semester the DSO will register the current semester start and end dates.
+At the beginning of each semester the DSO will register the current session start and end dates.
 The DSO will enter into the SEVIS system the date of the student's arrival at Golden Gate, thus enabling the student to register for law courses.
-During the orientation period, the DSO will copy the student's passport, I-20, I-94 and other immigration forms for the student immigration file.
-The DSO will maintain a document file for every SEVIS student while he/she attends Golden Gate University School of Law and during the (optional) post-completion practical training period.
+During the orientation period, the DSO will copy the student's passport, I-20 Form, I-94 Arrival/Departure record and other immigration forms for the student immigration file.
+The DSO will maintain a document file for every SEVIS student while he/she attends Golden Gate University School of Law and during the standard 12 month (optional) post-completion practical training period.